looker/hackernews/01_intro.md

 </look>

-And the SQL for this query:
+The SQL that Looker wrote for this query is below.
+As the model gets more and more complex, so do the queries, but asking the question remains simple.

 ```
 SELECT
   daily_rank.daily_rank AS daily_rank_daily_rank,